 I’ve had the good fortune in my life to be exposed to incredible art.
 Southern CA is amazing like that.
 The Getty, The Getty Villa, LACMA, The Huntington Library, The Norton Simon… I had so much right at my fingertips.
 Still: it’s deeply different to walk through a community with hundreds of living practicing artists.

 It wasn’t for lack of help either.
-My parents were incredibly supportive, and I had gobs of art classes.
+My parents were incredibly supportive.
+I had gobs of art classes.
 I went to an arts conservatory high school: The Orange County High School of the Arts.
 Then I spent my summers in Idyllwild, where a different arts conservatory high school became a summer camp.
 When I went to college, I started in the English department and migrated steadily into the art degree until I had a Studio Art degree.

 I was terrible at art for years and years though, including most of college.
 I don’t say this out of insecurity or modesty: it was bad.
-At 25 I was moving into my first apartment (don’t judge; life is expensive in Orange County).
+At 25, I was moving into my first apartment (don’t judge; life is expensive in Orange County).
 I went through flat file drawers full of old art as I was packing, and brought almost nothing with me.
 I felt like I finally had work that I was happy with and that the work in those drawers could be let go.

 Feel free to join me.
 More friends will make the journey easier.